On Affine Homotopy between Language Encoders: Additional Related Work

 \section{Additional Related Work}

 In this section, we complement our discussion in \Cref{sec:algorithms} and \Cref{sec:discussion} with additional related work.

-\paragraph{Representational and Functional Similarity. }Our work is related to the ongoing efforts to quantify the similarity between neural networks.
-The most related of which are described in \Cref{sec:algorithms}.
-Many of these discuss similarity measures in terms of their invariance properties \citep[][\emph{inter alia}]{pmlr-v97-kornblith19a, ding2021groundingrs}. \citet{klabunde2023similarity} provides a recent comprehensive overview of such.
-Notably, they compile various \emph{representational} \citep[][\emph{inter alia}]{vinod1976canonicalra, raghu2017svcca, hamilton-etal-2016-diachronic, pmlr-v44-li15convergent, kriegeskorte2008rsa} and \emph{functional} similarity measures, which are related to our notions of intrinsic and extrinsic homotopy, respectively.
-Whereas the structure of our definition of intrinsic affine homotopy measures fits into the class of linear alignment-based measures \citep[][\emph{inter alia}]{pmlr-v44-li15convergent, ding2021groundingrs, williams2021generalizedsm} as described in \Cref{sec:algorithms}, our definition of extrinsic similarity fits into the broader category of performance-based functional measures \cite{lenc2019understanding, csiszrik2021similarityam, bansal2021revisitingms}.
+\paragraph{Representational and Functional Similarity.} Our work is related to the ongoing efforts to quantify the similarity between neural networks.
+Much related work discusses similarity measures in terms of the invariance properties of neural networks \citep[][\emph{inter alia}]{pmlr-v97-kornblith19a, ding2021groundingrs}; see \citet{klabunde2023similarity} for a recent comprehensive survey.
+Notably, \citet{klabunde2023similarity} compile various \emph{representational} \citep[][\emph{inter alia}]{vinod1976canonicalra, raghu2017svcca, hamilton-etal-2016-diachronic, pmlr-v44-li15convergent, kriegeskorte2008rsa} and \emph{functional} ways to measure similarity, which are related to our notions of intrinsic and extrinsic homotopy, respectively.
+Whereas our notion of intrinsic affine homotopy fits into the class of linear alignment-based measures \citep[][\emph{inter alia}]{pmlr-v44-li15convergent, ding2021groundingrs, williams2021generalizedsm} as described in \Cref{sec:algorithms}, the notion of extrinsic similarity fits into the broader category of performance-based functional measures \cite{lenc2019understanding, csiszrik2021similarityam, bansal2021revisitingms}.
 Most relevantly, \citet{boix2024gulp} propose the \textsc{Gulp} metric that provides a bound on the expected prediction dissimilarity for norm-one-bounded ridge regression.

-\paragraph{Similarity Measures as Metrics. } A line of work takes from \emph{statistical shape analysis} \citep{small2012statistical} to motivate developing similarity measures that are proper mathematical metrics \citep{williams2021generalizedsm, shahbazi2021riemann, boix2024gulp}.
-Learning in such proper metric spaces brings certain theoretical guarantees \citep{baraty2011triangularclustering, yianilos1993nn, dasgupta2005hierarchical, chang2016clustering, wang2015distance}.
-For example, \citet{williams2021generalizedsm} derive two families of so-called \emph{generalized shape metrics} according to which they modify existing dissimilarity measures to convert them into metrics.
-Interestingly, one generalized shape metric is based on linear regression over the group of linear isometries, similar to what was derived for encoder maps in \Cref{prop:iso-metric-space}.
+\paragraph{Similarity Measures as Metrics. } A line of work draws from \emph{statistical shape analysis} \citep{small2012statistical} to motivate the development of similarity measures that are that conform to axioms of valid metrics \citep{williams2021generalizedsm, shahbazi2021riemann, boix2024gulp}.
+Learning within proper metric spaces provides certain theoretical guarantees \citep{baraty2011triangularclustering, yianilos1993nn, dasgupta2005hierarchical, chang2016clustering, wang2015distance}.
+For example, \citet{williams2021generalizedsm} derive two families of \emph{generalized shape metrics}, modifying existing dissimilarity measures to ensure they meet metric criteria.
+Notably, one of these generalized shape metrics is based on linear regression over the group of linear isometries, similar to the approach derived for encoder maps in \Cref{prop:iso-metric-space}.